ClemensElflein/openmower.de/content/en/docs/docking-station-assembly/_index.md

 - Errors during this step might damage your battery or even cause fires.
 {{% /alert %}}

-In this section we modify the docking station.
+In this section, we modify the docking station.
 This is needed in order to add a constant current / constant voltage module which will charge the Lipo battery.
 In order to fit the CC/CV module inside the docking station, I'm using a PCB as carrier board.
-Additionally this PCB adds a fuse to protect the module from overcurrent.
+Additionally, this PCB adds a fuse to protect the module from over-current.

 # Disassemble YF500 docking station
 ## Step 1: Remove screws on the bottom